Highest Flow Rate Combi Boiler

 Electric models: offer slightly greater energy efficiency and are only really suitable for smaller commercial demands due to the requirements of a 3-phase power supply and the Amps required to heat water.Also operating costs are more for electric powered water heaters.

-Gas water heaters: the most popular and cost-effective option.
+Gas water heaters:are the most popular and cost-effective option for commercial water heaters/ instantaneous water heaters.

 Product Selection and Recommendation